 Amazon paperback $12.95, Kindle $4.95

-I’m often asked–what nationalities will you see the most of on the Camino de Santiago?
+“What nationalities will you see the most of on the Camino de Santiago?”
+I am often asked.
 It is a very good and interesting question.
 For starters, you will see absolutely every nation BUT ONE well represented on the Camino.
 That nation is Great Britain.
 This, of course, created plenty of commentary about our Anglican cousins.
 Why are the British so conspiciously absent from the Camino.

 Many speculated that it had to do with a latent loyalty to none other than Henry VIII.
 Indeed, the Camino has Catholic roots, while the estimable former King of England was one of the two greatest enemies of all time of the Church of Rome (Martin Luther being the other).
 The formerly Catholic country of England now seems very wary of anything pointing towards Rome, instead of Canterbury.